JoaquinGF74/Portfolio/index.md

 **Bachelor of Science in Computer Science** *(Aug 2021 – May 2025)*
 **Bachelor of Science in Data Science** *(Aug 2022 – May 2025)*
 - Recipient of academic and athletic scholarships
+- Dean's List every school year
+- Rugby Team Leading GPA

 ### Instituto Tecnológico San Bonifacio | Buenos Aires, Argentina
 **Electromechanic Technician Certificate** *(Mar 2013 – Dec 2020)*
 - Worked with machinery such as lathes, welding tools, CNC, and circuit welding
-- Designed electrical systems based on blueprints
+- Designed electrical systems on blueprints

 ---